chrisluedtke/ACM-School-Placement/technical post.md

 With the algorithm implemented in R, we were able develop a more user-friendly platform to run the algorithm in Power BI.
 In this workflow, a site representative provides two excel sheets with ACM attributes (typically from a survey) and school team attributes from the site and district.
 When loading the Power BI template, the user is prompted to set various options that modified the soft and firm constraints of the placements.

 While Power BI is our go-to method and a large improvement on CY Jam, several important limitations remain.
 For one, Power BI prevents R scripts from running over 30 minutes.
-For another, Power BI's convoluted query schedule triggers the R script to run twice in parallel.
+For another, Power BI's convoluted query schedule triggers the R script to [run twice in parallel](https://community.powerbi.com/t5/Desktop/Query-Containing-R-Script-Algorithm-is-Evaluated-Twice-on/m-p/394475#M179946).
 On top of these issues, the user still must install and configure R and its dependencies.

-Ultimately, the most streamlined user workflow requires a dedicated app, which we have already begun developing:
+Ultimately, the most streamlined user workflow would require a dedicated app, which we have already begun developing:

 ![Placement App Demo](imgs/placement_app.gif)